RamonBomfim/RamonBomfim/README.md

 [![Linkedin](https://img.shields.io/badge/-Ramon_Bomfim-blue?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ramon-bomfim-8372a919a/)
 <br />

-- 👩🏻‍💻 I'm currently an intern in the development team of the Secretariat of Planning, Management and Heritage of Alagoas.
+- 👩🏻‍💻 I was an intern in the development team of the Secretariat of Planning, Management and Heritage of Alagoas.
 Acting primarily as a Back-End developer, using Python and its Django web framework.
+And I was too an intern at Comdinheiro, acting as a mobile developer, using React-Native.
 - 🌱 I'm currently learning React.js
 - 💬 Ask me about Python
 - 😄 In my free time, I like watching movies with my bride and sometimes I like to play online games.